 Paris dates back to 259 BC, when Parasii, a Celtic Tribe, settled on the banks of the Seine River.
 In 52 BC, the Romans took the fisherman’s village, founding a Gallo-Roman town called Lutetia.
 In the fourth century, the city changed its name to Paris.
-When the Romans came, they brought their grape vines with them, including the species Vitis Vinifera which is used to make most wine today.
-These Vitis Vinifera grapevines eventually were brought to North America by Spanish settlers in the 1500s.
-The wine industry continued to develop in Europe and North America, and by the 18th century was flourishing.
+When the Romans came, they brought their grape vines with them, including the species Vitis Vinifera which is used to make wine today.
+These Vitis Vinifera grapevines were eventually brought to North America by Spanish settlers in the 1500s.
+The wine industry continued to develop in Europe and North America and was flourishing by the 18th century.
 Things continued well until 1863 in France.
 This is the first year the Great Blight, later identified as phylloxera, was first noticed.
 The great blight began to spread and spread quickly.
 Rot took over the vines from fruit to root.
 A French botanist named Jules-Emile Planchon joined politicians and winegrowers to investigate the issue in 1868.
 Upon inspection of the dying plants, nothing seemed out of the ordinary.
 That is until Jules uprooted the dying vine and revealed the problem.

-It was then discovered that the insects were phylloxera, and they had come from America.
+The insect was then identified as phylloxera, and they had come from America.
 Now that the disease was discovered, the French began searching for a cure.
-The French government offered 300,000 francs to the first person to find a remedy.
+The French government offered a reward of over 300,000 francs to the first person to find a cure.
 Between 1874 and 1877, 600 suggestions were pitched.
-A rail company even offered to subsidize the shipping of a chemical with promise to cure phylloxera to compensate for the revenue lost during the blight.
+A rail company even offered to subsidize the shipping of a chemical with a promise to cure phylloxera to compensate for the revenue lost during the blight.